 With respect to accounts payable and related payables, no discounting effect has been recognized to the extent that amounts did not represent payables on terms longer than one year at the end of each period presented.
 In 2014, the Company received a grant from Bpifrance Financement of both subsidies and conditional advances in relation to the development of its technology platform.
 The program will be funded according to a specified schedule set forth in the contract, subject to completion of milestones.
 As the program advances, the Company will provide Bpifrance Financement with interim progress reports and a final report when the funded project ends.
 Based on these reports, the Company is entitled to conditional advances from Bpifrance Financement.
 Each award of an advance is made to help fund a specific development milestone.
-The total intended amount of the conditional advances is ${\in}5,686$ K. The Company has committed to reimburse a total amount of ${\in}6,490$ K (included accrued interests; the annual rate amounts to 1.44%).
-If the total advances actually paid by Bpifrance Financement are less than ${\in}5,686$ K, the reimbursements will be reduced in proportion to the advances actually paid.
+The total intended amount of the conditional advances is €5,686 K. The Company has committed to reimburse a total amount of €6,490 K (included accrued interests; the annual rate amounts to 1.44%).
+If the total advances actually paid by Bpifrance Financement are less than €5,686 K, the reimbursements will be reduced in proportion to the advances actually paid.

-The advances will be paid according to the following schedule, subject to completion of milestones:
+As per the agreement, the advances would be paid according to the following schedule, subject to completion of milestones:

-- €678 K received in December 2014;

-- €2,279 K received in July 2016 (1);

-- €494 K to be received in the first half of 2018(2);

-- €853 K to be received in November 2018: and

-- €986 K to be received in November 2019.
+- €678 K received in December 2014; - €2,279 K received in July 2016(1); - €494 K initially expected to be received in the first half of 2018(2); - €853 K initially expected to be received in November 2018; and - €986 K initially expected to be received in November 2019.